 Destination

-North America’s waterways offer an extraordinary range of cruise experiences—whether you're navigating the coastal inlets of New England, exploring Alaska’s glacier-carved fjords, cruising along the Mississippi River, or discovering the wild beauty of Canada’s Atlantic coast.
-A small ship cruise through the United States and Canada brings you closer to the culture, nature, and history that define this diverse and richly storied region.
+A USA and Canada small ship cruise opens up a wide range of waterways.
+They run from the coastal inlets of New England and Alaska's glacier-carved fjords to the Mississippi River and the wild Atlantic coast of Canada.
+Sailing the United States and Canada on a small ship brings you closer to the culture, nature, and history that define this varied region.

-At Small Ship Travel, we curate a collection of cruises aboard intimate small ships —many accommodating fewer than 200.
-These small ship and river journeys deliver unmatched access to scenic harbors, remote coastlines, and culturally rich towns.
-Whether you're looking for heritage, wildlife, or culinary depth, we help you explore the best of North America in comfort and style.
+At Small Ship Travel we curate cruises aboard intimate small ships, many carrying fewer than 200 guests.
+These small ship and river journeys deliver close access to scenic harbors, remote coastlines, and culturally rich towns.
+Whether you are after heritage, wildlife, or food, we help you see the best of North America in comfort.

-From historic harbor towns and lighthouses to untouched fjords and riverfront cities, North America offers tremendous diversity best explored by water.
-Small ship cruising provides access to less-crowded ports, inland waterways, and remote shorelines, with more time to enjoy places that larger ships overlook.
+From historic harbor towns and lighthouses to quiet fjords and riverfront cities, North America offers real variety, and much of it is best explored by water.
+Small ship cruising reaches less-crowded ports, inland waterways, and remote shorelines, with more time to enjoy places larger ships pass by.

 Travelers benefit from:

-• A relaxed pace that allows for real connection with the landscape and culture
+A relaxed pace that allows real connection with the landscape and culture

 Sample Experiences Include:

-• Exploring Acadia National Park and charming towns along Maine’s rugged coast
+Exploring Acadia National Park and the towns along Maine's rugged coast

-North America offers year-round cruising opportunities, depending on the region:
+North America offers cruising through much of the year, depending on the region:

-• New England & Canada (Maine to Québec): Best from May–October, with peak fall foliage in September and October
+New England and Canada (Maine to Québec): best from May to October, with peak fall foliage in September and October.

-• Alaska: Cruise from May–September for optimal wildlife viewing and long daylight hours
+Alaska: cruise from May to September for the best wildlife viewing and long daylight hours.

-• Pacific Northwest & Columbia River: Ideal between April–October, with spring blooms and fall harvests
+Pacific Northwest and Columbia River: best between April and October, with spring blooms and fall harvests.

-• Southeast U.S. Coast: Cruise from October–April for warm temperatures and fewer crowds
+Southeast U.S. coast: cruise from October to April for warm temperatures and fewer crowds.

-At Small Ship Travel, we specialize in matching travelers with thoughtfully curated itineraries that highlight the best of each destination.
-Whether you're discovering hidden gems close to home or venturing into new corners of North America, our expert team ensures a seamless and enriching experience.
+At Small Ship Travel we specialize in matching travelers with carefully chosen itineraries that show the best of each destination.
+Whether you are exploring close to home or heading into new corners of North America, we work to make the experience smooth and enriching.

-We provide exclusive perks such as onboard credits, cabin upgrades, and access to limited-capacity sailings and private excursions.
-Our personalized planning includes pre- and post-cruise stays in cities like Boston, Seattle, Vancouver, or New Orleans.
-From the moment you reach out to the day you return home, a dedicated advisor will support you every step of the way.
+We provide perks such as onboard credits, cabin upgrades, and access to limited-capacity sailings and private excursions.
+Our planning includes pre- and post-cruise stays in cities like Boston, Seattle, Vancouver, or New Orleans.
+From your first message to the day you return home, a dedicated advisor supports you throughout.

 consultation